mecid/mecid.github.io/_posts/2021-04-28-building-custom-combine-operators-in-swift.md

 > To learn more about the set of operators that the Combine framework provides us, take a look at my ["Catching errors in Combine"](/2020/04/22/catching-errors-in-combine/) post.

 #### Finish on fail
 Another helpful operator might be finish on fail.
-There are different circumstances where you don't need to handle the failure and finish silently.
-There is no standard operator for that in the Combine framework, but we can quickly achieve that by using the *catch* operator and empty publisher.
+There are different circumstances where you don't need to handle the failure and want to finish silently.
+There is not standard operator for that in the Combine framework, but we can quickly achieve it by using the *catch* operator and *Empty* publisher.

 ```swift
 extension Publisher {